BanhamPoultryUK/website/README.md

 - CSS
 - JavaScript

-# Getting Started
-1. Install Visual Studio 2017 and the Git extension.
-2. Connect to your Visual Studio account.
-3. Clone the project you require.

-# Future Development
-1. Make changes within the project.
-2. Commit under `Changes`
-3. Push and Pull under `Sync`

 # Staging
-There is no staging environment at this time.
+There is a staging environment at [banhampoultryuk.com.local](http://banhampoultryuk.com.local)
+This is hosted on `BanLinux`.

 # Deployment
-Use `FTP Settings.xml` in Filezilla to upload changed files from your local copy to the Timico webhost.
+Upload changed files from your local copy to the webhost.